praveenjuge/praveenjuge/content/blog/review-of-assassin-s-creed-odyssey-and-valhalla.md

 **![](/images/vg06olq-U0MD.jpeg)**

 Odyssey also introduces a new Mercenary system which adds an extra layer of challenge and excitement to the game.
-The naval combat, a beloved feature from Black Flag, makes a triumphant return, allowing players to engage in epic sea battles.
+The naval combat, a beloved feature from Black Flag, allows players to engage in epic sea battles.

 **Graphics and Sound**